Mira Gonzalez: Reviews

 A review in Rumpus magazine described i will never be beautiful enough to make us beautiful together as about "disconnected sex, anxiety, loneliness, drugs, and depression" but with "cool, effervescent, and clear" observations.
 In one poem, according to reviewer Emily Bludworth de Barrios, Gonzalez repeats a sequence of words for emphasis, a technique sometimes called anaphora, to emphasize emotion.
 A review described her writing as having "brutal honesty and minimalist vocabulary and diction."
 A review in Economy magazine described her poems as having a "studied laboriousness" which was "weirdly compelling."
 Filmmaker and screenwriter Lena Dunham wrote in The Guardian that the book was one of her favorites for 2014, and that it brings "experimental poetry into the internet age with dark, distinctly female riffs on ambition, depression and love."
 Reviewer Emma-Lee Moss in The Guardian wrote that Gonzalez's persona is "radical in its contradictions – her voice is both punk and disinterested, both promiscuous and not particularly sexual."
 The New Inquiry called Gonzalez's poetry "a paragon of flat writing and ambivalence toward emotion" that "conjures an affectively messy universe."

 Personal life

-Gonzalez is the daughter of visual artist Lora Norton and the stepdaughter of Black Flag bassist Chuck Dukowski.
+Gonzalez is the granddaughter of costume designer Rosanna Norton, daughter of visual artist Lora Norton, and the stepdaughter of Black Flag bassist Chuck Dukowski.
 Her mother, stepfather and brother Milo are members of the Chuck Dukowski Sextet.